adarshjhaa100/learn-software-dev/README.md

 - A small tip here: try to convert small parts of your code to assembly/obj/bytecode.
 Search the internet if anything seems foreign and keep on going.
 - Try to be less dependent on third party libraries, only use when absolutely required.
 If you really use something, try to understand the internals, explore code etc,
 - <b> Setup Benchmark, Testcases, Fuzzing, Dockerize, Build and Deployment Scripts, Diagnostics (Logging, Metrics, Audit, Debugging etc.) from the get go to get a full picture </b>
+- <b> Use benchmark and profiling results to optimize the most longest running pieces of codes.
+View the bytecode, assembly, memory representation of data during runtime, etc. </b>
 - <b> Feature flag and env flag for prod, dev etc.  if env = dev then only run diagnostics </b>
 - Try to improve the application to squeeze out every last bit of performance.
 - Once the initial prototype is complete, try deploying it over some free tier linux server, or any cheap linux service provider.
 Automate deployment by installing tools like jenkins(or use github workflows) on your local machine.